Can You Flush Brake Fluid With Tires On

 If your car has a manual transmission, you will need to remove the fluid reservoir cap and use a funnel to add fluid to the brake fluid reservoir.
 If your car has an automatic transmission, you will need to press the brake pedal all the way to the floor and then release it.
 Repeat this process until the fluid reservoir is half-full.
 Drive your car until it stalls, then park it and turn off the engine.
 Use a wrench to remove the drain plug on the bottom of the reservoir.
 Pour out the old brake fluid and replace it with fresh fluid using the funnel or a container.
 Reinstall the drain plug and cap.

-See also How to Flush Mtb Brakes
+See also How Do You Know When to Flush Brake Fluid

 What are the risks of flushing brake fluid?